dirtsimple/mantle-lib/libexec/mantle-policies.md

 ### The external-db policy

 The `external-db` policy uses a database host that is not part of the project.
 It requires that `DB_HOST` and `DBA_LOGIN_PATH` (a `--login-path` for the mysql CLI) be set, in order to set up databases.
-The user and database names for a site are set using the site's `WP_HOME`, to ensure uniqueness.
+The user and database names for a site are set using the site's `SERVICE_URL`, to ensure uniqueness.

 ```shell
 dba.external-db() { local this=$FUNCNAME __mro__=(external-db dba-policy policy); this "$@"; }